Report Cards: My Comments

 Typing “fractions” in the English class’ report card sheet, will display all comments containing the string “fractions” even if the comments are tagged as Mathematics.

 The Tags field can add additional classifications to comments.
-For example, next steps or learning skills, strands, or a comment number.
+For example, levels, terms, or a comment number.
 Multiple tags can be added by tapping the return to tab key.
-To view the comments that match the tag, begin typing the tag.
+To view the comments that match the tag, select the tag from the filters.

 Importing comments from other sources